silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 Requirements::add_i18n_javascript('<my-module-dir>/javascript/lang');
 ```

-You can also include the language files from the public resources folder with the resource url syntax:
+You can also include the language files from the public resources folder with the resource syntax:
 ```php
 Requirements::add_i18n_javascript('vendor/module:path/to/lang');
 ```